-I put together several Pinterest boards to give you creative ideas to extend the effects of your sessions.
-Whether you get a session or not, there are a lot of great ideas for you to choose from:
+I put together this list, as well as several Pinterest boards to give you creative ideas to extend the effects of your wellness sessions.
+Whether you get a session or want rapid stress relief suggestions you can use right now, there are a lot of great ideas for you to choose from:

-From going outside and touching something in nature; saying Gabby Bernstein’s mantra, “I choose to see peace instead of this;” or offering a compliment; experiment with the hundreds of ideas on these various boards and see what works for you to reduce your holiday stress.
+From going outside and touching something in nature; saying Gabby Bernstein’s mantra, “I choose to see peace instead of this;” or offering a compliment; experiment with these ideas and see what works for you to reduce your holiday stress.

-I truly hope this helps you alleviate any holiday anxiety or holiday depression (these holiday stress tips work on both!).
+I hope this helps you alleviate any holiday anxiety or depression (these holiday stress relief tips work on both!).
 Let me know what you notice over the days and weeks ahead.

-Happy holidays and here’s to a wonderful new year where we can feel more peaceful, calm, and balanced no matter what.
+Happy holidays and here’s to a wonderful new year where you feel more peaceful, calm, and balanced no matter what.

 Still searching for that last-minute holiday gift?
 Why not give the gift of relaxation with a gift certificate?